-Transmitters, which are equipped with a control unit BE3, have an on and off switch able empty pipe detection.
+Transmitters have an on and off switch able empty pipe detection.
 The operating reliability depends on the conductivity of the liquid medium and the cleanliness of the electrodes.
 As bigger the conductivity is, as more reliable operates the empty pipe detection.
 Insulation coatings on the electrodes surface worse the empty pipe detection.